The Need for Speed

 In order to meet this goal, schools need access to high bandwidth fiber-optic Internet connections and robust internal networks.

-EducationSuperHighway is helping K-12 schools acquire learning-ready Internet by gathering information about where struggling schools are, identifying specific needs, providing technical support, reducing costs for an upgrade, and providing policy support.
+EducationSuperHighway is helping K-12 schools upgrade by gathering information about where struggling schools are, identifying specific needs, providing technical support, reducing costs for an upgrade, and providing policy support.

-In addition to leveraging online learning to improve outcomes for our students, learning-ready Internet infrastructure is also critical to accomplishing today’s major education policy initiatives and goals:
+In addition to leveraging online learning to improve outcomes for our students, robust Internet infrastructure is also critical to accomplishing today’s major education policy initiatives and goals: